archangel4031/GASAssociate/README.md

  **Known Issues**
  - **FOR Mac Users Only:** You will need to manually add `NetCore` to `PublicDependencyModuleNames` array in ***YourProject.Build.cs*** file.
 (Refer to [this issue](https://github.com/archangel4031/GASAssociate/issues/1) for more information.)
- - Error handling for Attribute Naming is missing.
-Engine will crash if DefaultGASAttribute.ini file is missing and GAS Associate Helper is used
- - Error Handling of empty Initial Attribute Data is missing.
-Engine will crash if Attribute Test Data on Ability System Component is not set correctly or left empty

 ### Video:
 Refer to the video for more information.
 (Ver 1.0.0)